-All impairment losses are recognised in the income statement.
+All impairment losses are recognised in the Statement of profit or loss and other comprehensive income.

 An impairment loss is reversed if the reversal can be related objectively to an event occurring after the impairment loss was recognised.
-For financial assets measured at amortised cost, the reversal is recognised in the income statement.
+For financial assets measured at amortised cost, the reversal is recognised in the Statement of profit or loss and other comprehensive income.